ssfsx17/sky-islands/core.md

 #### Example Special Constructs

+- **Circle of Rain Drums** - +20 Water System.
+To commence the rainy season, a circle of people gather together and start drumming in order to welcome the storms.
 - **Cycle of Fire** - +20 Shelter.
 Every 10 years, a village must spend one year living completely without heating, and learn how to endure the cold.
 After this year of cold, an enemy person or building is set on fire to renew the cycle.
 - **Legend of the Peacemaker** - +20 Knowledge Permanency.
 The People of the Island were unified by someone who pacified and organized the tribal warlords, replacing their hatred and feuds with constructive social mechanisms.
 - **The Dangerous Dress Time** - +20 Fortifications.
 All People must spend some portion of their childhood guarding the edges of the Island, keeping watch for danger.
 During this time, they must also try out a variety of dresses, wigs, and other stylings which are normally associated with specific genders.
 The People undergoing this process are considered to be more powerful, due to being on-edge and forgoing the comforts of even their own genders.